geoschem/gcpy/docs/source/Regridding.rst

    This will produce a log file, :literal:`PET0.RegridWeightGen.Log`, and our regridding weights, :literal:`c48_to_c60_weights.nc`

 #.
+Switch to your GCPy python environment.

-Finally, use the grid weights produced in step 3 to complete the regridding.
-You will need to activate your GCPy python environment for this step.
+#.
+Use the grid weights produced in step 3 to complete the regridding.

    .. code-block:: console